mac-comp127/bubble-blitz/README.md

 Your method should do this:

-- Calculate new x and y coordinates by adding the x and y velocities to the current coordinates.
+- Calculate new x and y coordinates by adding the x and y velocities times `dt` to the current coordinates.
 - If the new positions are greater than zero and less than the maximum:
   - Move the `CannonBall` to the new position.
 (Hint: A CannonBall *is* an Ellipse which stores the x and y position.
 Look at the Ellipse methods for help.)
+  - Subtract `GRAVITY` times `dt` from the y velocity.
   - Return true, meaning “in bounds.”
 - Otherwise, if the ball is out of bounds:
   - Return false, meaning “out of bounds.”